USPS Standard Post

 The USPS utilizes zone-based pricing for all Standard Post package shipping.
 There are 8 zones in the U.S. and prices are based on the distance from the original package location to the delivery destination.
 Prices start at $5.60 for a one pound package.
 Also, Standard Post is subject to USPS’s balloon pricing.
 The USPS can charge you extra if your parcel weighs less than 20 pounds, but measures between 84 and 108 inches in length and width.

 USPS will allow you to buy most of its additional services to monitor your Standard Post package.
-Delivery and Signature Confirmation, Return Receipt, COD, Restricted Delivery and insurance all are available for purchase before mailing your Standard Post package.
+USPS Tracking, Signature Confirmation, Return Receipt, COD, Restricted Delivery and insurance all are available for purchase before mailing your Standard Post package.
 This mail class is available for purchase at the Post Office only.

 Standard Post cannot be purchased in the Stamps.com software.
 Online postage customers should use Parcel Select instead.